The Importance of Fish in our Diet.

 NECESSITY FOR A SCIENTIFIC APPROACH

-Scientific approach is a way to be systematic, when formulating the process of the different stages from catch to plate.
+The scientific approach is a way to be systematic when formulating the process of the different stages from catch to plate.
 Although a lengthy process, the scientific method is a productive way to promote health, prevent contamination and disease, and increase output.